jefduncan729/ate/README.md

 of the work in one main activity with some AsyncTasks but I didn't like all the "listeners" I ended up having to implement.
 I finally decided to use an IntentService to do the async work.
 I use them a lot; they're nice because the async part is built right in and there's no need to worry about AsyncTasks.
 Fragment objects are used for display and Activity objects for communication with the IntentService.
 The Connection Manager is backed by a ContentProvider implementation and SQLite database.
+Oh, and Intent objects; they're used everywhere in
+Android to communicate amongst components.

 ### Screenshots ###